nlandjev/udacity-carnd-p1/writeup.md

 10. Use the provided function ``weighted_img`` to overlay the original image with the two lines.

+PS.
+The actual function to draw lines has not been modified.

 ### 2. Identify potential shortcomings with your current pipeline